 We tracked 30 battery markets in major regions and found that in 2022 the world will consume or demand 420 GWh of Li-ion batteries for all applications.
 By 2030 that will rise to 2,722 GWh.
 Stationary battery storage isn’t likely to account for more than 15% of all battery energy capacity.
 Understanding the trends and dynamics of other battery markets, ranging from power tools to e-scooters to automobiles, will allow stationary storage battery consumers like utilities and independent power producers to hedge against unanticipated pricing and supply shocks in the future.

-What are the potential bottlenecks for energy storage and battery markets?
+What are the potential bottlenecks for the battery and energy storage markets?

 Of all the commodities that go into the battery supply chain, lithium is the most critical possible bottleneck.
 To meet anticipated demand, lithium producers will need to build new extraction and processing facilities and strongly consider geographic constraints.
 Other battery materials with critical constraints will involve nickel, cobalt, and copper foil.